Difference Between Accrual vs Provision

 - Insurance Premium

 - Interest Payable

-The provision means keeping safety money aside against any probable future losses or payment that the firm might need to pay in future.
-It is uncertain and cannot be calculated exactly in advance.
-Still, the firm needs to make provisions for future losses in advance to cover these losses.
-For example, provisions for account receivables that the firm makes generally in advances made on future receivables that some of the receivables will turn bad and might not be recovered in future.
+Provisions for account receivables that the firm makes generally in advance made on future receivables that some of the receivables will turn bad and might not be recovered in the future.
 There is a certain regulatory guideline that needs to be met and the firm should be able to justify the provisions made for the given period.